Budapest, Hungary

 Dobos Torte

-A decadent layered cake with chocolate buttercream and caramel on top, a must for dessert lovers. #### Restaurant Recommendations: ##### Budget-Frien...
+A layered sponge cake with chocolate buttercream and caramel on top, a classic Hungarian dessert. #### Restaurant Recommendations: ##### Budget-Frie...

 Traditional Dish$-$$